marxin/texi2rst-generated/sphinx/cpp/obsolete-features.rst

 same predicate.
 All the answers for any given predicate are simultaneously true.

-.. index:: assertions, canceling

-.. index:: #unassert
+.. index:: assertions, canceling, #unassert

 Assertions can be canceled with the :samp:`#unassert` directive.
 It has the same syntax as :samp:`#assert`.
 In that form it cancels only the